patternfly/patternfly-react/packages/react-core/src/components/Menu/examples/Menu.md

 - To indicate the path of drilled-in menu item ids, use the `drilldownItemPath` property.
 - Pass in an array of drilled-in menus with the `drilledInMenus` property.
 - Use the `onDrillIn` and `onDrillOut` properties to contain callbacks for drilling into and drilling out of a submenu, respectively.
+- To account for updated heights as menus drill in and out of use, use the `onGetMenuHeight` property.
+When starting from a drilled-in state, the `onGetMenuHeight` property must define the height of the root menu.

 ```ts file="./MenuWithDrilldown.tsx" isBeta
 ```